 Not sure why the boy got his baseball gloves to Iceland, but D has many pictures of his glove in different areas in Iceland and insisted on playing catch with his Dad

-Most waterfalls in Iceland is off the ring road and are well marked but Bruarfoss is off the beaten path and a little difficult to get to.
+Most waterfalls in Iceland are off the ring road and are well marked but Bruarfoss is off the beaten path and a little difficult to get to.
 If you are doing the Golden Circle trip, between Geysir and Þingvellir Park, take route 37.
 Most directions point you through a neighborhood of summer homes, which is actually private property and you would be trespassing.
 Instead of going into the summer house area, stop right before the 355 road, immediately after crossing the bridge.
 You would be coming from Laugarvatn Fontana and heading to Geysir on 37.
 There on your left, you can park and walk upstream along the river for about 3.5 km.
 There is a small chain hanging over the path, but no worries that is just to stop cars from driving inside and to also keep the horses in.
-The walk upstream is beautiful, took us about 3 hours.
+The walk upstream is beautiful, it took us about 3 hours.

-Half way through we thought we were lost and turned back, luckily we ran into to some locals who lead the way.
+Halfway through we thought we were lost and turned back, luckily we ran into to some locals who lead the way.
 They lead us to the sign and a bridge.
 Once we crossed the bridge we could hear the waterfall.
-We were spellbound once we saw this secret waterfall, by far, this is one of our favorite waterfall in all of Iceland – we stopped at quite a few on our drive around the island – both named and well marked and other unnamed ones waiting to explored.
+We were spellbound once we saw this secret waterfall, by far, this is one of our favorite waterfall in all of Iceland – we stopped at quite a few on our drive around the island – both named and well-marked and other unnamed ones waiting to explored.